 Fuel your body the right way on your next expedition with hiking food that keeps you going.
 Tracey and Adrian from Take Shape Adventures live and breathe fitness, nutrition and adventure.
 They share their top hiking food ideas for the trail and the common mistakes people make when fuelling up for a hike.

-Eating for hiking is very different to eating for general exercise.
+Eating for an overnight or multi day hike is different to eating for general exercise.
 Your hiking food intake has a direct impact on how you fare during your adventure.
-The main thing I see as a nutritionist when I do our Take Shape Adventures walks is the perception of food people have when undertaking long duration exercise.
+The main thing I see as a nutritionist when I do our walks is the perception of food people have when undertaking long duration exercise.
 We are constantly challenging people’s perceptions that they are eating to stay healthy or lose weight versus eating to give the body the fuel it needs.

 If you walk without the proper caloric input there is a very high chance you will burn out after several hours and start breaking down muscle mass.
 This breakdown of muscles will then further impede your ability to burn calories in the future.

 Electrolyte Supplement: Hydration is crucially important when hiking.
 If you are carrying a 10-20kg backpack you will sweat a lot.
-On any trip that lasts longer than 90 minutes you should be taking some sort of electrolyte supplement such as Gatorade powder, which has sugars to help maintain electrolyte balance in your body.
+On any trip that lasts longer than a couple of hours you should be taking some sort of electrolyte supplement such as hydralyte, which has electrolytes and minerals scientifically formulated to help replace water and electrolytes lost during exercise.

-Hydration Pack: A hydration pack is our recommended way to carry water because it is always available, safe from being spilt, dropped or lost.
+Hydration Bladder: A hydration bladder is recommended to carry water because it is always available, safe from being spilt, dropped or lost.
 We have seen a number of bottles drop out of mesh side pockets on rucksacks!
 With a bladder handy you can regularly drink water and keep your fluid levels up to avoid dehydration – remember when you feel thirsty you are already dehydrating.
 We also generally recommend purifying your water along the way either through filtration or ultra-violet sterilisation.

 2. High energy hiking food